gruis/ExitPoll/README.md

 Options
 -------

 * parent        : (element) An element that is the parent of all the links that you want to track.
 Defaults to document.body.
 * fileTypes     : (array) The list of file extensions that should be tracked as downloadable files.
 Defaults to: [ "pdf", "zip", "rar", "tgz", "gz","gzip", "jpg", "png", "svg", "gif", "doc", "eps", "xls", "ppt", "xls", "txt", "vsd", "js", "css", "rar", "exe", "wma", "mov", "avi", "wmv", "mp3"]
+* event         : (string) The type of event to bind the tracking action to:
+    1. click - Fires when the user clicks on the link.
+Pros: canceled clicks will not be tracked.
+Cons: middle button clicks will not be tracked
+    2. mousedown - Fires when the user pushes down on the link.
+Pros: middle clicks will be tracked.
+Cons: canceled clicks will be tracked
+    3. mouseup *default*  - Pros: middle clicks will be tracked and canceled clicks will not be tracked.
+Cons: ...